Welcome to today's edition of the Rush 24-7 podcast.

 Russia could have started something because Khrushchev was involved.

-And we had missiles over there.
+And we had missiles over there we took away to stop it all.

-And uh that's how I feel.
+And that's how I feel.

 I feel this president makes up his mind and sticks to it, but he doesn't make the best decisions.